josefmayer/library-dynamic/README.md

 ## Library Dynamic
 Creating a dynamic linked library. <br />
-dynamic loading and unloading with dlopen.
+Dynamic loading and unloading with dlopen.

 ### Technologies